 Alternating hot and cold baths can help relieve muscle tension.
 The hot water loosens your muscles, while the cold helps reduce inflammation.

-- Use a hot pack for 20 minutes, then a cold/ice pack for 20 minutes.
+- Use a hot pack for 20 minutes, then a cold/ice pack for an additional 20 minutes.
 You can use an electric heating pad or soak warm water heated up in a kettle or pot of boiling water.

 - If you have access to a hot tub, bathe in it for 30 minutes, then take a plunge into cold water—or vice versa!
 Ensure you don’t do this too much: limit yourself to one weekly session.